zeyneptutar/ruby_challenge/README.md

 # ruby_challenge
-A Sample UI Application For Manage Contacts with Ruby On Rails and
+A Sample UI Application For Manage Contacts with Ruby On Rails.

 ##### Installation steps:
 ---